mehreen-r6234/mehreen-r6234.github.io/_pages/experience.md

 #### Software Engineer, Expert Services
 ###### 📅 December, 2021 – December, 2022

-- Empowered 50+ clients with data-driven decisions (APIs/SQL, reports)
-    leading to a 95% satisfaction increase
+- Empowered 50+ clients with data-driven decisions (APIs/SQL, reports) leading to a 95% satisfaction increase
-- Streamlined onboarding and data migration for about 50 customers (opti- mized data management, reducing onboarding time by 40%)
+- Streamlined onboarding and data migration for about 50 customers (optimized data management, reducing onboarding time by 40%)
 - Maintained and developed features for internal product (200+ WAUs) using Flask and Docker (ensured scalability), reducing a 30% traffic increase
 - Championed code maintainability, proactively troubleshooting legacy code to prevent potential outages
 - Mentored junior engineers, fostering a collaborative and knowledge-sharing team

 ## QA Specialist